nvdaaddons/DevGuide/readme.md

 ### Example 2: A basic script dictionary and message output ###

-In this example, we'll define two scripts called "sayHello" and say"GoodBye", then bind them into two separte gestures.
+In this example, we'll define two scripts called "sayHello" and say"GoodBye", then bind them into two separate gestures.

 	# An example fragment for script assignment from a global plugin.
 	import ui